How to use Data Object Actions

 Create Snapshot

-Create a copy of an existing table.
-There are two types of table snapshots:
+Create a compressed copy of an existing table.

-• Compressed Snapshot for Backup: More comprehensive, used for backing up or archiving data.
+• Compressed Snapshot for Backup - Comprehensive format for backing up or archiving data

 Create Knowledge Node

-Create a Knowledge Node using the selected Data Object as the primary table for the Node.
-If a Node already exists with this table as the primary key, an additional option will appear to open the existing Knowledge Node.
+Create a Knowledge Node using the selected Data Object as the primary table.
+If a Knowledge Node already exists with this table as the primary key, an additional option will appear to open the existing Knowledge Node.

 Add Trigger